-The GUTS Conversational English Program (CE) is an opportunity for members of the UW community to come together and practice their English skills in a relaxed and fun environment.
-Tutors are volunteers and tutor a group of three (3) students.
-Groups will meet for two (2) hours a week to work on English conversational skills.
+The Conversational English (CE) program is an opportunity for members of the UW community to come together and practice their English skills in a relaxed and fun environment.
+Tutors are volunteers and tutor a group of 1-3 students.
+Groups will meet for 1-2 hours a week to work on English conversational skills.
 This program is ideal for those who have a passion for learning about language, culture, and international issues from their peers.
 Take this opportunity to get to know peers from all over the world and gain new insights and perspectives.

 Hello! | 你好 | Bonjour! | नमस्ते | Hola! |여보세요 | Сәлеметсіз бе

 If you want to work on English communication skills, learn more about other cultures, and make new friends on campus, the Conversational English program is right for you!

 The CE program matches students and affiliates eager to improve their English skills with volunteer students for conversation-based tutoring.
 You and your partner(s) will meet for a total of one to two hours a week, and the time and location are up to you!

 CE tutoring services are open to students, visiting scholars, employees, and family members affiliated with UW-Madison.

 Step 1: Register using the form below.
 Be sure to read all instructions and questions carefully.
 It is best that you only sign up for times that you know you will be available for the whole semester

 Step 2: Wait to be matched.
 Due to there normally being many people who are interested in our services, it may take a couple weeks for you to be matched, but we will try our best to make sure that everyone is able to participate in the program!

 Step 3: Once you have been matched into a group, email your tutor right away and introduce yourself.
 We will provide you with your tutor’s email address.
 You should discuss what platform you will be using to conduct your tutoring sessions.